AnCaste/BiPlotteR/README.md

 # Getting Started with BiPlotteR

-How many times did you wish to dive into a three-dimensional biplot, enjoying the dispersion of your data sample like a sky full of stars?
+How many times did you wish to dive into a three-dimensional biplot, enjoying the dispersion of your data sample like in a starring sky?
 Now, the `BiPlotteR` R-package makes it possible! `BiPlotteR` is based on the `Plotly` interactive graphical interface and allows you to create captivating 2D and 3D biplots after performing the Principal Component Analysis on your dataset using the `prcomp` function provided by the `stats` R package.